P4sca1/ovh-dynhost/README.md

 `docker-compose exec ovh-dynhost ./dynhost.sh`

 ### Checking for problems
-The docker container will echo debug messages every 15 miuntes.
+The docker container will echo debug messages whenever it tries to update the dynhost.
 You can access them via

 `docker container exec ovh-dynhost cat /usr/src/app/dynhost.log`